 Engineering: Exa Nordic | Arnar Björn Björnsson, byggingarverkfræðingur, PhD

-1st Prize winner – ongoing
+1st Prize winner – under construction

 The design addresses the plot’s slope by gradually lowering the building, fitting all children facilities on a single floor.
 It privileges access to the outdoors, and provide all homerooms with direct connection to the indoor and outdoor playgrounds.